-Quiet yet only a 20-minute drive from the centre of Vancouver, Kerrisdale is home to many families and retirees who appreciate its cosy community feeling.
-Marpole is another of Vancouver’s most multicultural communities, where many newcomers take advantage of its relatively affordable rental housing.
+Quiet yet only a 20-minute drive from Vancouver’s centre, Kerrisdale is home to many families and retirees drawn by the cosy community feeling.
+Marpole is another of Vancouver’s multicultural communities, where many newcomers take advantage of its relatively affordable rental market.

-Sunset and Victoria-Fraserview are home to many of Vancouver’s Indian families, a fact reflected in its restaurants, markets and other businesses.
+Sunset and Victoria-Fraserview are home to many of Vancouver’s Indian families, a fact reflected in its local businesses.
 Renfrew-Collingwood and Killarney are targeted towards lower-income families of diverse backgrounds.
-So house hunters can expect a mix of service businesses and rental housing here.
+So expats can expect a mix of service businesses and rental housing here.

 Nearby communities of Vancouver

-If newcomers want to live in the Vancouver area but not in the city itself, there are many nearby communities to choose from that are more affordable but still within commuting distance.
+If newcomers want to live in the Vancouver area but not in the city itself, there are plenty of affordable and commutable communities nearby.

-These communities are collectively known as the Greater Vancouver Regional District (GVRD) or Metro Vancouver, which is made up of 21 municipalities.
+These communities are collectively known as the Greater Vancouver Regional District (GVRD) or Metro Vancouver, comprising 21 municipalities.

 Some of the places to consider in the Metro Vancouver area include: